dominicfarr/garage-sale/README.md

-# Garage Sale a fictional site built execlusively via GPT-3
+# Garage Sale - A fictional site built execlusively via GPT-3

 Can you build a functioning website from the dialog and output from Chat GPT?